-Did you know that each AKC registered breed (there are currently 192 of them) is assigned to one of seven groups: Herding, Hound, Toy, Non-Sporting, Sporting, Terrier, and Working?
+Did you know that each AKC registered breed is assigned to one of seven groups: Herding, Hound, Toy, Non-Sporting, Sporting, Terrier, and Working?
 And each dog was bred for a specific purpose.
-In honor of Hug Your Hound Day on Sept.
-9, we’re studying up on what each of the 31 breeds in the Hound Group were bred to do.
+Here’s what each of the 32 breeds in the Hound Group were bred to do.

 American English Coonhound